 Shared by Inma from A World To Travel

 Iceland is full of surprises.
-After a month there, I found out that you can get free coffee at Oli’s gas stations if you get a hold of one of their free cards and – wait for it – candy is 50% off on Saturdays across the country!
+After a month there, I found out that you can get free coffee at Oli’s gas stations if you get a hold of one of their free cards and – wait for it – candy is 50% off on Saturdays across the country (perfect for sweet treat loving budget travellers!)
 How adorable!

 Take the Right Coat